renatawong/renatawong.github.io/_pages/join-us.md

 If you are considering quantum-related research, please note that you must have the following prerequisite knowledge:
 * quantum computing or quantum information or quantum mechanics
 * Python programming skills
-* experience with tools such as Qiskit, Cirq, or PennyLane (strong advantage)
+* experience with Qiskit, Cirq, or PennyLane

-Applicants with only classical machine learning or data science backgrounds are unlikely to be competitive unless they have independently studied quantum computing.
+Experience with classical machine learning is helpful but not sufficient on its own.

 ## Prospective postdocs